m-kru/fsva/README.md

 ## Status
 The project is considered as finished.
+Only following changes will be accepted:
+- new tools support,
+- bug fixes,
-Only bug fixes and minor improvements not breaking backward compatibility will be accepted.
+- minor improvements not breaking backward compatibility.

 ## Introduction